OS-Sketch/www.os-sketch.com/docs/operating-systems/learning-objectives.md

     - Install, upgrade, and use a recent version of the [Go](https://go.dev/) programming language environment to create, run, test, debug, and format a Go program through a terminal window and/or a text editor.
-    - Use a text editor like [VS Code](https://code.visualstudio.com/) to implement, test, debug, document, and manage the source code of a Python program, leveraging plugins for workflow enhancement.
+    - Leveraging plugins for workflow enhancement, use a text editor like [VS Code](https://code.visualstudio.com/) to implement, test, debug, document, and manage the source code of a program in the C, Go, or Python programming languages.

 ## Version Control